 For example, you may understand that fuel injection pumps deliver precise fuel amounts to the engine.
 But you may wonder, What is the difference between mechanical and electrical fuel pumps?

-Well, we at Goldfarb & Associates offer used and brand-new fuel pumps in excellent condition, so we will accurately explain the differences.
+Well, we at Goldfarb & Associates offer used and brand-new fuel injection pumps for sale in excellent condition, so we will accurately explain the differences.
 The most apparent difference between mechanical and electric fuel pumps is how they work.
 The former operates mechanically, while the latter operates electrically.

 Another difference is that mechanical fuel pumps are on the side of the engine.
 In contrast, electric fuel pumps are mounted at the fuel tank.
 There are also differences in how both work, which you can see in the following.